Rari-Capital/rari-stable-pool-contracts/USAGE.md

 ## RSPT (Rari Stable Pool Token)

+### Introduction

-* Your RSPT (Rari Stable Pool Token) balance is a *token-based representation of your Rari Stable Pool balance.*
+Your RSPT (Rari Stable Pool Token) balance is a *token-based representation of your Rari Stable Pool balance.*

 * RSPT is minted to you when you deposit to the Stable Pool and redeemed (i.e., burned) when you withdraw from the Stable Pool.
 * Accrued interest is constantly added to your USD balance supplied to the Stable Pool, meaning the USD value of your RSPT increases.
 However, your RSPT balance itself does not increase: instead, the exchange rate of RSPT increases at the same rate for every user as they accrue interest.
 * When you transfer your RSPT, you transfer your holdings supplied to the Stable Pool (deposits + interest).

+### Usage

 * **Get RSPT exchange rate:** Divide `RariFundManager.getFundBalance()` by `RariFundToken.totalSupply()` to get the exchange rate of RSPT in USD (scaled by 1e18).
 * **Get my RSPT balance (internal representation of my USD balance supplied):** `uint256 RariFundToken.balanceOf(address account)` returns the amount of RSPT owned by `account`.
 * **Transfer RSPT:** `bool RariFundToken.transfer(address recipient, uint256 amount)` transfers `amount` RSPT to `recipient` (as with other ERC20 tokens like RSPT).